coreruleset/project-seaweed/README.md

 ![](/images/report.png)

+Commits:
+- 6162174081bb9fda1b8a5947ae33114e5f3c038a
+- 400307edcad3505671ea7182249299aeb25a0a2c
+- a45ec2cc116c6529e77046c0798dee82e05164f4

 4. **Testing analysis**

 Throughout the whole process a `yaml` file is maintained which records various metrics and metadata such as blocked CVE(s), version of firewall used, environment variables etc. This file is then later used for comparing the results of two various scans.

 ![](/images/analysis.png)

+Commits:
+- 4695e817cc33ff67d3b746b236a838cb1e700088
+- 9567995277f4c028059d40900eb0b0fd9fd2c6bb

 5. **Scan History**

 If you're using the tool in a CI/CD environment like Github Actions, a repository named `seaweed-reports` is needed which records all the past scans and their respective artifacts.
-The github action tests varous types of common web CVE(s) such as xss, rce, sqli etc. along with a full test of all the available CVE(s) in the nuclei templates.
+The github action tests various types of common web CVE(s) such as xss, rce, sqli etc. along with a full test of all the available CVE(s) in the nuclei templates.
 You can modify this behaviour according to the needs by changing the matrix of Github Action.

-The Directory structure looks like this:
+The directory structure looks like this:

 ```
 Seaweed-Reports/